Myash21/Sugarcane_disesase_prediction_CNN/README.md

 data augmentation(RandomContrast, RandomFlip(horizantal_and_vertical), RandomRotation as the dataset contained images taken from various different angles), earlystopping to help prevent overfitting.
 Implemented epoch wise learning rate decay which gives a smoother curve comparatively.

+Sorry for making you scroll down for so long:(